 - 1. Seek redress with the instructor of record - 2.
 Seek redress with the course's department chair - 3.
 Seek redress with the course's dean - 4.
-Seek redress with the Provost (SL 137)
+Seek redress with the Vice President for Academic and Student Affairs (SL 137)

 Should these channels not satisfy the grievance, the student may appeal to the chair of the Instructional Accountability Committee as a court of last resort.
-The chair's contact information is available in the Office of the Provost.
+The chair's contact information is available in the Office of the Vice President for Academic and Student Affairs.
 The Instructional Accountability Committee's decision is final.